Ken11514/AAE2004_t1_GP8/README.md

 <!-- TABLE OF CONTenT-->
 # Table of Contents
 empty
-# Task for week 8
+## Task for week 8
-- familiar with GitHub and VScode
+- familiarize with GitHub and VScode